watthanan-jat/SCIM211-Simulation-Modelling/syllabus.md

 | Co-requisite | None |
 | Latest course-specification revision | 10 June 2026 |

 The official credit structure is 3 hours of theory and 6 hours of self-study per week.
-For the 2026 delivery, scheduled class meetings follow the timetable in Section 8, with weekly Tuesday sessions and designated Wednesday lab or project sessions.

 ## 2. Instructor

 **Asst.
 Prof. Dr. Watthanan Jatuviriyapornchai (WJ)**<br>
-Department of Mathematics, Faculty of Science<br>
+B203/8 Department of Mathematics, Faculty of Science<br>
 Telephone: 02-201-5356<br>
 Email: [watthanan.jat@mahidool.ac.th](mailto:watthanan.jat@mahidool.ac.th)

 The instructor is both the course coordinator and course-responsible instructor.
 Lab assistants will support designated lab and project sessions.

 ## 3. Course Goals

 The course introduces the fundamental principles and applications of simulation modelling as a tool for analysing complex systems.
 It develops the theoretical and practical skills required to design, implement, run, and analyse simulation models.

 By connecting simulation to mathematics and data science, the course prepares students to:
 - represent a real system as a model;
 - generate and control random behaviour;
 - implement Monte Carlo and discrete-event simulations;